Ah, the piercing call of the string trimmer, a sure sign of spring.

 When I heard boat anchors and mooring buoys described as huge weed whackers on marine vegetation, I immediately wondered if my son’s boat anchor was doing a number on the bottom of Puget Sound.
 The analogy is perhaps a little hyperbolic, but I’m already concerned about the condition of the eelgrass in my harbor, I don’t want our mooring lines and anchor chains to add to the problem.

-According to Cornell University’s Cooperative Extension Marine Program, “setting any kind of anchor in an eelgrass meadow will result in disturbance to the adjacent plants.
+According to Seagrass Long Island, “setting any kind of anchor in an eelgrass meadow will result in disturbance to the adjacent plants.
 Temporary anchoring can result in “tilling” in a meadow until the anchor sets.
 Then, when the anchor is removed, a large turf of grass is usually uprooted with the anchor.
 Boat moorings placed in eelgrass meadows will also cause disturbance.
 Not only is the anchor sitting in the eelgrass, but the chain that connects the anchor to the mooring buoy drags through the eelgrass, resulting in an unvegetated area around the anchor.”

 The typical mooring or anchor features a large, heavy (hopefully stationary) object such as an anchor or concrete block.
 Attached to that immovable object, a chain or line acts as a shock absorber, lifting and sinking as the boat rides the waves and tides.
 As the boat swings and moves with currents it lifts and lowers that chain across the bottom, striking against the vegetation in its path.
 Marine biologists and inventors of boating related gear are looking for new ways to moor to reduce the damage to the underwater habitat.